tomitrescak/Unity-Tutorial---BlockBuster/README.md

 # Unity3D Tutorial - BlockBuster

-PDF Tutorial on how to create this game can be found [here](https://github.com/tomitrescak/Unity-Tutorial-BlockBuster/blob/master/Tutorial-Chapter2.zip)
+PDF Tutorial on how to create this game can be found here [https://github.com/tomitrescak/Unity-Tutorial-BlockBuster/blob/master/Tutorial-Chapter2.zip](https://github.com/tomitrescak/Unity-Tutorial-BlockBuster/blob/master/Tutorial-Chapter2.zip).

+The tutorial comec from the book from Packt publishing, which you are encouraged to buy and use for learning.

 Script for camera controls (attach to `MainCamera`)